plone/documentation/docs/i18n-l10n/language-negotiation.md

 Going to the @@language-controlpanel the site administrator has multiple options with which can influence the working of the site.

 For instance, by default the "Always show language selector" option is not enabled, but it is required if the user wants to offer the language change in the interface.
-Goingo to the "Negotiation scheme" in the same configuration page, the Site Administrator can influence how Plone will decide which language to present to each user.
+Going to the "Negotiation scheme" in the same configuration page, the Site Administrator can influence how Plone will decide which language to present to each user.

 For instance, if the site is being presented in a subfolder with the language code (think of www.domain.com/en) or in subdomain (think of en.domain.com), Plone can be configured to take that subfolder or domain language code and select that language to present to the user.